Roadmap out of lockdown

 - social, cultural and recreational services

-Rapid testing twice a week for members of a household, childcare bubble or support bubble of staff or a secondary school/college pupil, can be accessed:
+Rapid testing twice a week for members of a household, childcare bubble or support bubble of staff or a secondary school/college pupil still remain and can be accessed:

 - Through your employer, if they offer testing to employees